timausk/macosInstaller2iso/README.md

     * Choose `Install macOS`
     * Agree license agreement
     * Choose the previously created virtual hard disk and click on "Install"
+    * The installation starts and after a while, the machine will reboot
+    * __(!)
+After the reboot, the VM will display the following error message: Boot Failed.
+Mac OS X__
+    * At this point, we need the VirtualBox boot manager to select the correct EFI
+    * Restart the machine either with CMD+R (hard reset) or if Installer is already running by clicking on the Apple icon and choose "Restart"
+    * __Now be quick:__ While the VM restarts, press fn+F12 to get into the VirtualBox boot manager
+        * Go to Boot Maintenance Manager => Boot from File => select the PCIRoot which contains ...HD(2,GPT)... => macOS Install Data => Locked Files => Boot Files => __select boot.efi__
+          (_this will continue the installation_)
+    * Click through the steps of the wizard
+    * DONE

 (!) **If the installation is complete, shut the VM down and create a snapshot.
 It's always nice to have a backup of a fresh installation**